Updated December 26, 2022

 Things to keep in mind when pregnant and snowboarding:

 As your pregnancy advances, your weight distribution changes dramatically.
-This changes your center of gravity, especially in the second and third trimester of pregnancy.
+This changes your center of gravity, especially in the second and third trimesters of pregnancy.

 With so many changes in surface conditions, speed can change very quickly without notice causing you to fall forward.